Pilot Studies: Common Uses and Misuses

 Why can’t pilot studies estimate effect sizes for power calculations of the larger scale study?

 Since any effect size estimated from a pilot study is unstable, it does not provide a useful estimation for power calculations.
-If the effect size estimated from the pilot study was really too large (i.e., a false positive result, or Type I error), power calculations for the subsequent trial would indicate a smaller number of participants than actually needed to detect a clinically meaningful effect, ultimately resulting in a negative trial.
-On the other hand, if the effect size estimated from the pilot study was really too small (i.e., a false negative result, or Type II error), the subsequent trial might not even be pursued due to assumptions that the intervention does not work.
+If a very large effect size was observed in a pilot study and it achieves statistical significance, it only proves that the true effect is likely not zero, but the observed magnitude of the effect may be overestimating the true effect.
+Power calculations for the subsequent trial based on such effect size would indicate a smaller number of participants than actually needed to detect a clinically meaningful effect, ultimately resulting in a negative trial.
+On the other hand, if the effect size estimated from the pilot study was very small, the subsequent trial might not even be pursued due to assumptions that the intervention does not work.
 If the subsequent trial was designed, the power calculations would indicate a much larger number of participants than actually needed to detect an effect, which may reduce chances of funding (too expensive), or if funded, would expose an unnecessary number of participants to the intervention arms (see Figure 1).

 So what else can you do to provide effect sizes for power calculations?